usboot/USBootPi/README.md

 * **History**

+- v1.3
+  - Supported RAID0.

 - v1.2
-  - Used armbian to compile the new u-boot and kernel version
+  - Used armbian to compile the new u-boot and kernel version.
-  - Reduced the size of the kernel image again
+  - Reduced the size of the kernel image again.
   - The boot speed is about 2 seconds faster than v1.1.

 - v1.1
-  - Supported exFAT format
+  - Supported exFAT format.
-  - Improved configuration file format and usage
+  - Improved configuration file format and usage.
-  - Optimize the kernel file size
+  - Optimize the kernel file size.
   - Set the disk labeled "BOOT" to be read-only initially.

 - v1.0
   - initial release, support NanoPi M1.